Installation of the exhibition “Dūje Pāse Toṅ (From the other side): Arts Across the Border, from the Two Punjabs”; Rachel Topham Photography.

 Above: artists in conversation at Beaconhouse National University; Below: Experimentation/Work in Progress, Jason Baerg

-A catalog and website for the exhibition are in progress.
+A printed catalog for the exhibition is in production in 2023.